bellac-00/bellac-00.github.io/README.md

 Final Project

 ## Introduction
 Air quality is a persistent environmental challenge with significant implications for public health and well-being.
 According to World Health Organization (WHO), an estimation of 4.2 million deaths can be attributed to outdoor air pollution annually (Shaddick et al., 2020).
 The Air Quality Index (AQI) is a standardized measurement used to represent air quality, including capturing the concentrations of ambient air pollution such as particulate matter (PM) and ground-level ozone.
-AQI is ranged from 0 - 500 with different categories as below [1](https://www.airnow.gov/aqi/aqi-basics/):
+[AQI](https://www.airnow.gov/aqi/aqi-basics/) is ranged from 0 - 500 with different categories as below:

   0 - 50: Good